Western North: 18 pick forms for NDC Primaries, three to go unopposed

 Some 18 National Democratic Congress (NDC) Parliamentary aspirants have picked forms to contest the primaries in eight constituencies in Western North Region.

-Three people, including the incumbent Member of Parliament, picked up their forms in the Aowin constituency.
+Three persons, including the incumbent Member of Parliament, picked their forms in the Aowin constituency.

-Emmanuel Adanse Bonah, Sam Jerome, the regional communication officer; Frank Pedro Asare, the former constituency youth organizer; and Kofi Benteh Afful picked forms to contest in the Wiawso constituency.
+Emmanuel Adanse Bonah, Sam Jerome, regional communication officer, frank Pedro Asare, former constituency Youth Organiser and Kofi Benteh Afful picked forms to contest in the Wiawso constituency.

-The incumbent member of parliament for Bia East, Richard Acheampong, would contest Felix Nanor Tetteh in the Bia East constituency.
+The incumbent member of Parliament for Bia East, Richard Acheampong and Felix Nanor Tetteh would contest in the Bia East constituency.

-Three members of parliament, Sampson Ahi, member of parliament for Bodi constituency, Joseph Betino, MP for Suaman constituency, and Kwabena Mintah Akandoh, member of parliament for Juaboso constituency, would, however, go to the polls unopposed as they were the only ones to pick up forms in their respective constituencies at the close of nomination.
+Three members of Parliament Sampson Ahi, Member of Parliament for Bodi constituency, Joseph Betino MP for Suaman constituency and Kwabena Mintah Akandoh Member of Parliament Juaboso constituency would, however, go to the polls unopposed as they were the only persons to pick forms in their respective constituencies at the close of nomination.

 George Ofori Danquah, NDC Regional Secretary, in an interview with the Ghana News Agency (GNA), said the party would receive the filed forms at the various constituency offices between the 20th and 22nd of March while vetting would come off between the 27th and 29th March.